-Christopher Newport Hall 300 (757) 594-7756 housingadmin@cnu.edu
+UNIVERSITY HOUSING Christopher Newport Hall 300 (757) 594-7756 housingadmin@cnu.edu

-Freshmen, Sophomore and Junior Residency Requirement
+Freshman, Sophomore and Junior Residency Requirement

-First, second and third year students are required to live on campus unless they live with a parent or legal guardian in one of the following exempted areas: Newport News, Hampton, Poquoson, Yorktown, Seaford, Grafton, or Tabb.
+First,- second- and third-year students are expected to live on campus unless they receive approval for a release.
 The residential experience is designed for students who are 17 to 22 years of age; students who are younger or older than the previously stated ages may request an exemption from the residency requirement.
 Accelerated academic standing does not exempt a student from living on campus for their first three years.